 Apart from the few ideas below, you can also take children to the many small medieval towns in Umbria and walk around.
 Usually one can see these towns within about an hour and eat an ice cream somewhere on the piazza.
-Umbria has had its glory days between the 13th and 15th centrury.
-Much of this is still recognizable in the many towns and villages where you can feel the medieval atmosphere.
+Umbria has had its glory days between the 13th and 15th century.
+Much of this is still recognisable in the many towns and villages where you can feel the medieval atmosphere.

 In the Val di Nera and close to the Marmore waterfalls, one can participate in an afternoon of rafting.